Back to Toddler Tech Talk

 Q: Does active screen time count toward daily limits?

-A: While active tech is better for the brain, the American Academy of Pediatrics still suggests limits.
-However, 20 minutes of toddler-friendly game is vastly more beneficial than 20 minutes of passive video watching.
+A: While active tech is better for the brain, the American Academy of Pediatrics still recommends limits and family routines.
+Still, 20 minutes of toddler-friendly game is vastly more beneficial than 20 minutes of passive video watching.

 Conclusion: Building a Future-Ready Foundation